emacsmirror/ytdl/README.md

 ### Download Types

 By default, there are three download types:
-1. Downloads `ydl4e-download-folder` can be customized to change the destination folder.
+1. Downloads `youtube-dl-download-folder` can be customized to change the destination folder.
 By default it is set to `"~/Downloads"`.
-No extra arguments are given by default, see `ydl4e-download-extra-args`.
+No extra arguments are given by default, see `youtube-dl-download-extra-args`.

 2. Videos
-`ydl4e-video-folder` can be customized to change the destination folder.
+`youtube-dl-video-folder` can be customized to change the destination folder.
 By default it is set to `nil`.
-No extra arguments are given by default, see `ydl4e-video-extra-args`.
+No extra arguments are given by default, see `youtube-dl-video-extra-args`.

-3. Music `ydl4e-music-folder` can be customized to change the destination folder.
+3. Music `youtube-dl-music-folder` can be customized to change the destination folder.
 By default it is set to `"nil`.
 By default, the extra arguments used for this download type are: `'("-x" "--audio-format" "mp3")`, meaning that audio will be extracted from the media file and eventually converted into mp3.

-To add a new download type, use `ydl4e-add-field-in-download-type-list`.
+To add a new download type, use `youtube-dl-add-field-in-download-type-list`.
 This function takes four
 arguments:
 - `field-name`: the name displayed in the mini-buffer;
 - `keyboard-shortcut`: keyboard shortcut to select this download type